-1 OJ C , , p. .
+$^{^{1}}$ $\,$ OJ C , , p. .

-2 OJ C , , p. .
+OJ C , , p. .

-- (2b) Soils also provide services such as acting as a physical platform for infrastructures and human activities, as a source of raw materials, or constituting an archive of geological, geomorphological and archaeological heritage.
-While these services are often considered soil ecosystem services, not all of them need a functional ecosystem to be provided and are often - especially in the case of platform for infrastructure and source of raw materials - incompatible with the other soil ecosystem services as these inherently entail a degradation of the soil.
-They are also often the most prevalent uses of a soil, causing a significant loss of the aforementioned vital ecosystem services, and contributing to the degradation of the soils.
-As such, it is important to find a balance between these two types of soil ecosystem services. - (2c) Soil degradation affects ecosystem services provided by soils, with negative impacts to human health and the environment, and can cover different aspects related to physical degradation such as soil sealing and soil artificialisation in general, soil erosion, soil compaction and reduction of soil water retention and infiltration, to chemical or biological degradation such as excess and depletion of nutrients, acidification, salinisation and soil contamination, loss of soil organic carbon, soil biodiversity and soil biological activity. - (3) Soil degradation is costing the Union several tens of billion euro every year.
+- (2) Healthy soils are in good chemical, biological and physical condition so that they can provide ecosystem services that are vital to humans and the environment, such as safe, nutritious and sufficient food, biomass, clean water, nutrients cycling, carbon storage and a habitat for biodiversity.
+Soil is essential to ensuring food security.
+However, it is estimated that 60 to 70 % of the soils in the Union are degraded and continue to deteriorate. - (2a) Soils also provide services such as acting as a physical platform for infrastructures and human activities, as a source of raw materials, or constituting an archive of geological, geomorphological and archaeological heritage.
+These services are often considered soil ecosystem services, and not all of them need a functional ecosystem to be provided.
+They are also often the most prevalent uses of a soil, causing a significant loss of the aforementioned vital ecosystem services.
+As such, it is important to find a balance between these two types of soil ecosystem services. - (2b) Soil degradation affects ecosystem services provided by soils, with negative impacts to human health and the environment, and can cover different aspects related to physical degradation such as soil sealing and soil artificialisation in general, soil erosion, soil compaction and reduction of soil water retention and infiltration, to chemical or biological degradation such as excess and depletion of nutrients, acidification, salinisation and soil contamination, loss of soil organic carbon, soil biodiversity and soil biological activity. - (3) Soil degradation is costing the Union several tens of billion euro every year.
 Soil health is impacting the provision of ecosystem services that have an important economic return.
-Sustainable management and regeneration of soils therefore makes sound economic sense and can significantly increase the price and value of the land in the Union.
+Its improvement makes sound economic sense and can significantly increase the price and value of the land in the Union.
+Moreover, it can take hundreds of years to produce just 1 centimetre of topsoil, while the degradation process and complete loss of soil can happen rapidly.